spotify/dbeam/README.md

 This tool is runnable locally, or on any other backend supported by Apache Beam, e.g. [Cloud Dataflow](https://cloud.google.com/dataflow/).

-**DEVELOPMENT STATUS: Beta, with production usage since August 2017.**
+**DEVELOPMENT STATUS: Mature, maintained and used in production since August 2017.
+No major features or development planned.**

 ## Overview